Characters of the Tekken series: Leroy Smith

-Although Leroy did not appear in Tekken 3, he appears in Season 1 of retold animated series Tekken: Bloodline, where Jin unintentionally injured his knee during their match, which also led him to gain a cane he used as a temporary weapon in the game's main story.
-Following the match, Leroy also warns Jin about Heihachi's true purpose like how it affects Kazuya, leading Jin to seeks a tournament veteran, Paul for an answer about who Kazuya was like.
+Leroy appears in Season 1 of non-canon retold animated series Tekken: Bloodline, where he participated Tekken 3 tournament.
+Unlike in the games, he initially hostile towards Jin because he is Heihachi's heir.
+During the fight, Jin unintentionally injured Leroy's knee during their match, which also led him to gain a cane he used as a temporary weapon in the game's main story.
+Following the match, Leroy also warns Jin about Heihachi's true purpose like how it affects Kazuya, similar warning which Jin heard from a tournament veteran, Paul about who Kazuya was like.